Edward Macarthur: Career

 Macarthur returned to Australia in 1806, and took part with his father in the deposing of Governor William Bligh.
-Bligh, in his dispatch to Viscount Castlereagh of 30 April 1808, requested that "two of the rebels Charles Grimes and Edward Macarthur who have gone home in the Dart may be secured, in order to be tried in due time".
-On Macarthur's arrival in England, he entered the army as an ensign in the 60th regiment, serving at Corunna and in Sicily.
 In 1809, he was promoted to the rank of lieutenant.
 As part of the 39th Regiment he took part in the Duke of Wellington's campaigns in the Peninsular War and in France.
 In 1820 or 1829 he became a captain.
 In 1824 he paid a visit of 10 months to Australia as an agent of Thomas Potter Macqueen.
-After Macarthur's return to England, he was for some years secretary to the Lord Chamberlain.
-In 1826 he was promoted to the rank of major and in 1837 he was on the staff in Ireland.

-Macarthur retained his interest in Australia.
-On 3 July 1839, he addressed a long communication to the Right Hon.
-Henry Labouchère, suggesting that regular lines of steamers should be established in Australia to trade between the various ports.
-That was referred to the governor, Sir George Gipps who, in May 1840, replied that government aid was unnecessary, because a large company had been formed to establish a line of steamers, of which James Macarthur (Edward's brother) was chairman.
 Edward Macarthur also promoted emigration in two small books: Colonial Policy of 1840 and 1841, as Illustrated by the Governor's Despatches, and the Proceedings of the Legislative Council of New South Wales (London, 1841) and Brief Remarks on Colonization (London, 1846).

-In August 1840, Macarthur protested against the regulations that people wanting to take up land in the Port Phillip district should have to proceed to Melbourne where all charts of land were kept for public inspection.
-He was made a Lieutenant-Colonel in 1841, and afterwards went to New South Wales as deputy adjutant-general.
 He was promoted to colonel in 1854.

 On 5 December 1854, Macarthur travelled with the commander-in-chief of British forces in Australia, Major-General Sir Robert Nickle, to the site of the Eureka Rebellion.
 There they talked with the miners openly and, as a result of their investigations, Nickle advised the withdrawal of martial law.
 Macarthur was appointed commander-in-chief of British forces in Australia in 1855, to replace Nickle.
 On 1 January 1856, after the death of Governor of Victoria, Sir Charles Hotham, Macarthur was administrator of the colony of Victoria for 12 months.